 I was invited to your event today and thought it was very well done...throughout.
 Today was inspiring and yet we all know there is plenty of work to be done.

-We look forward to bringing these future events (in no particular order) to Santa Fe!
+We look forward to bringing future events to Santa Fe!